 By Chris Cindric

-Now that most Washington State parks and public lands open again, this is truly welcome news.
-The ability to get outside has been the saving grace for many of us during this time of quarantine and social distancing.
-To help you make the most of your outdoor time and keep things fresh, the faculty of Eastern Washington University’s Recreation and Leisure Services Program has created the SPOvid-19 Local Adventure Series.
+To help you make the most of your outdoor time and keep things fresh during the pandemic, the faculty of Eastern Washington University’s Recreation and Leisure Services Program in partnership with Out There Outdoors has created the SPOvid-19 Local Adventure Series.